Board of Aldermen Meeting Minutes

 Financial Reports:

-Financial reports for the month ending April 31, 2025 were presented and reviewed.
-Langston moved and Cone seconded to accept the financial reports.
+Financial reports for the month ending July 30, 2025 were presented and reviewed.
+Langston moved and Edmunds seconded to accept the financial reports.
 The motion carried by a unanimous vote.

 Old or Unfinished business: